doorlay/aws-minecraft/README.md

 # AWS Minecraft
-This repository contains all the steps required to setup a Minecraft server on AWS, alongside an optional Discord bot to check server status and start / stop the server.
+This repository contains IaC for an AWS hosted Minecraft server, mostly to codify this knowledge into one location since I go through the same steps each time.
+There are some additional instructions on uploading world files and starting & stopping the server, all of which assume you're using [PaperMC](https://papermc.io/); if you're using a different server library, feel free to skip those lines in the setup.

-## AWS Setup
+## Prerequisites
-1. Make sure you have the AWS CLI installed and have exported your AWS account information to your shell.
+1. Ensure you have the [AWS CLI](https://aws.amazon.com/cli/) installed.
+2. Export your AWS account information to your shell as outlined [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-set).
-2. If you would like to add the optional Discord infrasturcture, change line 10 within the `infra/bin/infra.ts` file to `"TRUE"`.
-3. To perform initial setup of the server and all associated infrastructure, run `./init`.
+3. Decide which size EC2 instance you want to run.
+Once decided, update line 25 in `infra/lib/infra-stack.ts`.

+## Setup
+1. Run `./setup.sh`
-4. Ensure your EC2 instance is running, then copy the permanent IP address assigned to your instance to all of the scripts in this repository.
+2. Ensure your EC2 instance is running, then copy the permanent IP address assigned to your instance to the `login.sh` and `upload.sh` scripts in this repository.
-5. If you are using a pre-existing world, rename the world folder `server` and put it in the root directory of this project, then run `./upload`.
+3. If you are using a pre-existing world, rename the world folder `server` and put it in the root directory of this repository, then run `./upload`.
 This will take a couple of minutes.
 6. Login to the EC2 instance by running `./login`.
 Run the setup script on the instance by running `./setup`.

-## [Optional] Discord Setup
-1. Navigate to the [Discord Applications](https://discord.com/developers/applications) page and create a new application.
-2. Click "Activities -> Getting Started" on the left side of the page.
-Click "Enable".
-3. Follow Discord's instructions [here](https://discord.com/developers/docs/quick-start/getting-started#fetching-your-credentials) for populating the .env file in the `discord` folder in this repo.
-4. Click "Installation" on the left side of the page and add the "bot" scope under "Guild Install", along with the "Send Messages" permission.
-5. Click "General Information" on the life side of the page and scroll down to "Interactions Endpoint URL".
-Add your API Gateway endpoint URL, which can be found in the AWS console.
-6. Follow Discord's instructions [here](https://discord.com/oauth2/authorize?client_id=1295104349139374141) for installing the bot to your server.
-7. Follow Discord's instructions [here](https://discord.com/oauth2/authorize?client_id=1295104349139374141) for installing the bot to your user account.

 ## Usage
 To login to the server, run `./login`.